api3dao/migrate-from-chainlink-to-api3/README.md

-# Migration Guide from Chainlink to API3
+# Migration Guide from Chainlink to API3 Feeds

-dApps migrate from using Chainlink feeds to API3 feeds for reasons such as:
+dApps migrate from Chainlink to API3 feeds for reasons such as:

-- API3 data feeds are trust-minimized due to being based on first-party oracles, while alternatives rely on middlemen (Chainlink node operators, Wormhole validators, etc.) in addition to the data sources.
+- API3 feeds are trust-minimized due to being based on first-party oracles, while alternatives rely on middlemen (Chainlink node operators, Wormhole validators, etc.) in addition to the data sources.

 - API3 allows dApps to recoup the value they otherwise would have bled as MEV through the OEV mechanism, effectively providing dApps an entirely new revenue source.